dgop92/backend-project-1/README.md

 ## Notes

 - Authentication is mocked by passing the app user ID in the authorization header instead of a token
+- Email and password login is not implemented until the authentication strategy is defined.
+Nevertheless, almost the necessary code is already implemented but not used.
 - The controllers can be found in all files ending with .controller.ts
 - This project is focused more on the CRUD part, It does not contain any form of authentication
 - Even if there is no authentication, permission validations are sometimes considered.